Bibliome/KBPubMedBERT/README.md

 - F1-score

-Average F1-score of 5 runs on each of the corpus.
+Average F1-score of 5 runs on each of the corpus:

 | | BB-Rel (p) | ChemProt (Blurb) | DrugProt |
 | --- | --- | --- | --- |